serve in the community

 a place to call home

 Fresh Start Resettlement - Serve families that find themselves having to start over by providing donations of household goods and furnishings.
 Through this ministry, refugee families, moms and kids escaping domestic violence, and people moving from sleeping unsheltered, get assistance with furniture and household items.
 Because the apartments for these folks are typically very small, they do not accommodate large pieces of furniture, so please no extra large sofas or chairs and no king-size beds or linens.
 For newly arriving refugee families, volunteers can help create a welcoming environment by setting up an apartment with household items and groceries.
-Donations can be new or gently used and this link will take you to a list of items needed.
-We also welcome Walmart and HEB gift cards to supplement the donations.
-Household items may be left in Room 10 of the Missions Building and gift cards left at the church office.
-We often help with the actual setup of the apartments and would love to have more folks join our team.
-We partner with agencies including Refugee Services of Texas and Interfaith Action of Central Texas.
+For more information, email June Johnson.

 Flood Buckets - Build 5 gallon buckets of cleaning supplies to give to people whose homes have been damaged through flooding, hurricanes, tornadoes, fires and other disasters.